 Nevertheless, as former British Foreign Secretary Jeremy Hunt stressed in his speech to the British Parliament, the ship covers an operating area of 19,000 nautical square miles, while the Gulf spans an area of nearly 100,000 nautical square miles.
 It is thus unrealistic to expect that HMS Duncan will be able to singlehandedly protect traffic.

 Hence, and in complement to the above, Britain has proposed the assemblage of a European naval task force assigned with safeguarding freedom of navigation through the waterway of the Hormuz Strait.
 The proposal was met with cautious agreement by several EU member states–amongst them Denmark, Italy, and France, with some others also showing interest.
-France, in particular, has a history of putting its money where its mouth is: It was one of the first nations to join the coalition against the Islamic State (ISIS), even deploying its nuclear aircraft in the region.
-More recently, it has dispatched warships in the Eastern Mediterranean to protect its energy interests against Turkey’s truculence.
+France, in particular, has a history of putting its money where its mouth is: It was one of the first nations to join the coalition against the Islamic State (ISIS), even deploying its nuclear aircraft carrier in the region.
+More recently, it also dispatched warships in the Eastern Mediterranean to protect its energy interests against Turkey’s truculence.

 The Hormuz Strait is of geostrategic importance because it is the water passage from the Gulf to the Indian Ocean: it therefore is one of the world’s most important oil chokepoints with a third of the world’s seaborne oil (18.5 million barrels/day) passing through it.